Appleby Castle: History

-The castle was founded by Ranulf le Meschin at the beginning of the 12th century.
+Ranulf le Meschin founded the castle at the beginning of the 12th century.
 In about 1170 the square stone keep known as Caesar's Tower was built.
 The castle was in royal hands when the Scottish king, William the Lion, invaded the Eden Valley in 1174.
 The constable of the castle surrendered without a fight.

 In 1203 the castle was granted to Robert I de Vipont by King John.
 In 1264 it came into the possession of Roger de Clifford, through his marriage to Isabel de Vipont, one of the two daughters and co-heiress of Robert II de Vipont.
 Appleby Castle remained for nearly 400 years in the ownership of the Clifford family, who were responsible for much restoration of the castle.
 Roger's son, Robert de Clifford, inherited the castle in 1282.

 The north wall of house and the west part of the north wing with the round tower date from the 13th century.
 The eastern part of the house was built in 1454.

-King James I stayed in the castle in 1617.
+King James I stayed in the castle in 1617, between visits to Brougham Castle and Wharton Hall.
 In the mid-17th century, Lady Anne Clifford made the castle her home.
 The castle was partly dismantled following a siege by roundhead forces in 1648, during the Second English Civil War.
 However, it was restored by Lady Anne Clifford in 1651–53.
 On her death the castle passed to the Earls of Thanet.
 They were responsible for converting the hall block into a classical mansion house.
 The upper parts of Caesar's Tower were altered in the 17th and 18th centuries.
 The house was largely rebuilt in 1686 and the northwest wing was added in 1695.
 In the 19th century it was again restored and sash windows were inserted.

-In 1972 the castle was purchased by Ferguson Industrial Holdings (FIH PLC) and became the primary residence of Denis Vernon, the CEO of the company, and his family.
+Ferguson Industrial Holdings (FIH PLC) purchased the castle in 1973 and it became the primary residence of Denis Vernon, the company's CEO, and his family.
 The Vernons lived at Appleby Castle until 1990.
 Vernon, a passionate conservationist, established a rare breeds survival centre.
 Considerable improvements were made to the fabric of all the buildings, not least the 12th-century keep.
 During this period, the castle was the headquarters and training centre of FIH PLC and for those running the conservation centre.
 Documentary and movie director Susannah White featured Denis Vernon and Appleby Castle in her 1998 BBC documentary The Gypsies Are Coming on Appleby Horse Fair.

 The castle was bought by Christopher Nightingale in 1998.
 In 2009, Mrs. Sally Nightingale became the sole owner of Appleby Castle.
 The castle and grounds are open to the public during specified hours.
+The keep houses the Norman Centre, a museum and interactive experience.

+In 2024, the castle was put up for sale at an asking price of £9.5m, reduced to £5.5m in 2025.